marshmallow-packages/prefiller-field/README.md

 }
 ```

+### Extra methods

+I you want the prefiller to check for new values, even if the target field is already filled with content, you can call the method `allowUpdatingFilledFields()`.

 ### Supported

 Currently we have only implemented the `Text` and `Currency` field because we needed it in a project for a customer.
 We will add more in the comming months.
 Feel free to send a pull request if you need another field for your project.